wildpeaches/wildpeaches/src/_content/posts/2022-08-14-the-growing-gap.md

 There's been a lot of hype about the "fracking revolution" and how new technology enabled it to happen.
 This is generally untrue.
 Hydraulic fracturing began in the 1960s in Texas and Louisiana, and the other key component, horizontal drilling, started being used in the early 1990s.
 While there have been improvements in the chemical mixes used to break open oil-bearing shales, most of what enabled the "fracking revolution" was easy money.

 After the 2008 economic crash, the Federal Reserve lowered interest rates and loaned trillions of dollars to large banks.
 Billions went into the fracking industry and operators drilled thousands of wells.
-The problem was that the lifespan of each well is very short, typically declining in output by 90% in the first three years, so to keep producing, the oil companies frantically drilled new areas.
+The problem was that the lifespan of each well is very short, with output typically declining by 90% in the first three years, so to keep producing, the oil companies frantically drilled new wells.

 The operators were very good at finding the "sweet spots" in each field, so they started in the middle and worked their way outward, but as they went the production from newer wells was less than previous wells.
 It became a kind of Ponzi scheme that eventually cost investors an estimated $300 billion.
 Investor backlash has forced oil companies to significantly scale back new drilling operations.